buffup/Documentation/Web/README.md

 A required parameter with either the Event Title or the Event Id (**preferred**) or both.

 These values are used to match the current stream with our backend provided streams in order to keep separate leaderboards per event.

+##### customization:
+Customizable features may vary based on SDK version or client needs.

 ## Using the SDK